AbenezerD1/Program-4/design.md

-# Designing a movie inventory  tracking system
+# Movie Inventory tracking system

 ## Priorities:
 * Able to very quickly search for an movie